Latest Internet News

 Role of Restaurant Websites

-Having an online presence is a must for any business in today’s connected world.
-With an app for everything, even restaurants need to have a strong online presence to compete in today’s market.
+Any business in today’s connected world must have an online presence.
+With an app for everything, even restaurants must have a strong online presence to compete in today’s market.
 Business Insider reports that having an online ordering system can boost a restaurant’s bottom line by as much as 30%.
-Simple tasks such as reservations and to-go orders can easily be accomplished with an online system reducing staff overhead.
+Simple tasks such as reservations and to-go orders can easily be accomplished with an online system, reducing staff overhead.

 Restaurant Websites

 The National Restaurant Association reported that in 2015, 41% of all restaurants reported they increased their social media presence, while 75% of customers said they used some form of restaurant technology during this same time.
-This shows a slight discrepancy between what the consumer is doing and what the businesses are providing.
-Having an online presence and bringing higher traffic to that site is vitally important for overall success and profitability.
+This shows a slight discrepancy between what the consumer is doing and what the businesses provide.
+Having an online presence and increasing traffic to that site is vital for overall success and profitability.

 Overlooked Value